How to Slay Vampire Energy In Your Home & Save Money

 How To Save Energy & Money

-Switching off or unplugging rechargeable devices, such as mobile phone chargers, laptop chargers, and electric toothbrush chargers as quickly as possible once they’re fully charged is also another good way to save money and energy, and slay that vampire energy.
+Switching off or unplugging rechargeable devices, such as mobile phone chargers, laptop chargers, and electric toothbrush chargers as quickly as possible once they’re fully charged is another good way to save money and energy.

-If switching the socket off at the wall isn’t an option, you can buy switched extension leads, where every socket on the extension cable has its own individual switch.
+If switching the socket off at the wall isn’t an option, don’t worry.
+You can buy switched extension leads, where every socket on the extension cable has its own individual switch.
 I use leads like this in my house, where the actual plug socket isn’t very accessible.
+It’s an easy way to ensure that everything is switched off.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.